-The amiable and docile Field Spaniel temperament makes this breed a wonderful family pet.
-However, this sensitive breed requires some special considerations.
+The Field Spaniel temperament is amiable and docile which makes this breed a wonderful family pet.
+However, it's sensitive temperament requires some special considerations.
 For example, Field Spaniels need a lot of one-on-one attention, and will not be happy spending a great deal of time alone.

 If you are thinking about adding a Field Spaniel to your family, it is important to do diligent research to make sure it is a good fit for you.
 Let’s take a closer look at the core components of the Field Spaniel Temperament: